huawenbo/GGOT/README.md

-# GOTCP: An Optimal Transport method for disease critical point detection
+# GGOT: An Optimal Transport method for disease critical point detection